zackbradys/rancher-effortless/README.md

 ![rancher-harvester-vm-overview](images/rancher-harvester-vm-overview.png)

-Let's run the following commands on each of the nodes to ensure they have the neccessary packages.
+Let's run the following commands on each of the nodes to ensure they have the neccessary packages and configuration settings.

 ```bash
 ### server(s): rke2-cp-01, rke2-wk-01, and rke2-wk-02